 Insurance companies begin building their case as soon as an accident occurs.
 The sooner a victim brings in an experienced personal injury lawyer, the easier it is to protect their rights and pursue the compensation they deserve.
 Ruppert does not charge for initial consultations so as to encourage people to be proactive in protecting their future.

-When he isn’t practicing law, Ruppert’s hobbies are traveling with his children and wife of 29 years, as well as genealogy and studying history.
+When he isn’t practicing law, Ruppert’s hobbies are traveling with his wife of 30+ years, their children and their families, as well as dabbling in genealogy and studying history.

 - MeyerGoergen PC, 2002-Present, Partner 2008-Present